A Tree Sperner Lemma: Metric Trees and Segmentations

 \section{Metric Trees and Segmentations}

-Theorems \ref{thm:sperner-tree} and \ref{cor-no-fixed-points} have several applications to metric trees, which are essentially combinatorial trees that are realized as metric spaces by replacing edges by line segments isometric to a compact interval of $\R$.
-For the sake of clarity, we make precise in this section what we mean by {\em metric tree} as well as the concept of a subdivision called a {\em segmentation}, but there are no surprises here, so this brief section may be skimmed if desired.
+Theorems \ref{thm:tree-sperner} and \ref{thm:tree-discrete} have several applications to metric trees, which are essentially combinatorial trees realized as metric spaces by replacing edges with line segments isometric to a compact interval of $\R$.
+We make precise in this section what we mean by {\em metric tree} as well as the concept of a subdivision called a {\em segmentation}, but there are no surprises here, so this brief section may be skimmed if desired.

-A {\em metric tree} may be viewed as a triple $T=(V,E,X)$, with a vertex set $V$ (that may be finite or infinite), an edge set $E$, and {\em underlying metric space} $X$.
-Here, $(V,E)$ specifies a combinatorial tree and the metric space $X$ has the following relationship with $V$ and $E$.
-For each edge $e \in E$, let the {\em realized edge} $e_X$ be an isometric copy of a segment of the real line $[0,L_e]$ (via some isometry $\phi_e:[0,L_e]\rightarrow e_X$); then $e$ has a metric and $L_e$ is the length of the edge $e$ under this metric.
+A {\em metric tree} is a triple $T=(V,E,X)$, with a vertex set $V$ (that may be finite or infinite), an edge set $E$, and {\em underlying metric space} $X$.
+Here, $(V,E)$ specifies a combinatorial tree and the metric space $X$ is obtained from $(V,E)$ by realizing every edge $e$ as an isometric copy of some closed interval $[0,L_{e}]$ and gluing the realized edges according to the instructions in $(V,E)$.
+The number $L_{e}$ is called the \emph{length} of edge $e$.

-Let $X$ be the quotient set obtained by identifying endpoints of realized edges with the vertex set $V$ according to the instructions in $E$; e.g., if an edge $e \in E$ is the pair $\{v,w\}$, then $\phi_e(0)$ in $e_X$ is identified one element of $e$ and $\phi_e(L_e)$ in $e_X$ is identified with the other.
-In this way, realized edges are ``glued'' together at endpoints just as they are in the combinatorial tree $(V,E)$.

-Since $(V,E)$ has no cycles, between any two points $x,y$ in the metric space $X$, there is a unique (non-self-intersecting) path between $x$ and $y$. $X$ has a natural metric: $d(x,y)$ defined to the be the length of the path between $x$ and $y$, i.e., the sum of the lengths of the edges (or partial edges) along this unique path.
+Since $(V,E)$ has no cycles, between any two points $x,y$ in $X$ there is a unique non-self-intersecting path between $x$ and $y$.
+There is a natural metric on $X$: let $d(x,y)$ be the length of this path between $x$ and $y$, i.e., the sum of the lengths of the edges (or partial edges) along this unique path.
 It will be useful to note if $z$ is on the path between $x$ and $y$, then the triangle inequality becomes an equality: $d(x,y)=d(x,z)+d(z,y)$.

-We remark that, unlike other definitions of metric trees in the literature, our definition of metric tree retains the combinatorial structure specified by $V$ and $E$.
+We remark that our definition of metric tree differs from others in the literature because it retains the combinatorial structure specified by $V$ and $E$.